icebert04/icebert04.github.io/_posts/2018-1-16-employees-are-family.md

 So that is one factor... **PROXIMITY**.
 Make sure that you're employees are living near their families or better yet bring their families to them... especially if you feel that your employee is worth keeping.

 Another thing is that employees feel that they are **DEGRADED**.
 Like their job is somewhat demeaning.
-For example, if you are a Yaya.. would you like to wear a Yaya uniform or the regular casual clothes?  or if you are a Driver... would you like your Boss to tell you to wait in the Driver's lounge or you have to freedom to roam around the mall until your Boss calls you?
+For example, if you are a Yaya.. would you like to wear a Yaya uniform or the regular casual clothes?  or if you are a Driver... would you like your Boss to tell you to wait in the Driver's lounge or you have the freedom to roam around the mall until your Boss calls you?
 Do you see what I'm getting at?

 I was trained and guided by my elders in my clan to treat all employees as family members.
 And to bring out the curiosity in me, I even go visit their place and observe how they are living and believe me.... it is not as hard as it looks.
 They are also happy like you and I (even without the material things).